Sopiro/Muli/README.md

 - Install [CMake](https://cmake.org/install/)
 - Ensure CMake is in the system `PATH`
 - Clone the repository `git clone --recursive https://github.com/Sopiro/Muli`
-- Run CMake build script depend on your system
+- Run CMake build script depending on your system
   - Visual Studio: Run `build.bat`
   - Otherwise: Run `build.sh`
 - You can find the executable demo in the `build/bin`

 ## Installation

-You can install the library using this commands
+You can install the library using these commands

 ``` bat
 mkdir build